expo/expo/docs/pages/versions/unversioned/guides/setup-native-firebase.md

   # The community version of use_unimodules (used for react-native-firebase)
   use_native_modules!
   ```

-- Install the packages `yarn add @react-native-firebase/app`
+- Install the pods on iOS

-- Re-install the Cocoapods in your iOS project then rebuild both native projects.
+Continue further on the [react-native-firebase](https://invertase.io/oss/react-native-firebase/) website.

 # Managed Workflow Setup